 Here you can save weight as well.
 Take the latest smartphone from e.g. Apple or Sony or a GoPro with you.
 For higher image quality the Sony A7s, A7r II, A6000 / A7000 or Fujifilm X-T1 / X100T should be a good choice (the Fujifilm X-T1 is weather sealed).
 And if you have only a heavy DSLR?
 Well, take it as well.
-If you enjoy the trip and have great pictures afterwards it’s worth to take the additional weight.
-You might also considering taking a USB battery pack with you in order to be able to charge your camera and other electronic devices.
+If you enjoy the trip and have great pictures afterward it’s worth taking the additional weight.
+You might also consider taking a USB battery pack with you in order to be able to charge your camera and other electronic devices.

-I don’t take any plates or big knifes with me.
-I have a Titanium spoon or a spork and I take dehydrated food with me where you just have to pour water - which I heat up with my Jetboil Sol Ti - into the package (I have not tried to heat up water in stormy and wet weather on an Esbit stove yet to save even more weight…maybe leave a comment below if you have experience with an Esbit stove).
-I use my tea cup also to prepare porridge for breakfast.
-Dried nuts / fruits and small chocolate bars also worked well.
-A stove which can boil water quickly can also reduce the amount of gas you have to carry with you.
+I don’t take any plates or big knives with me.
+I have a Titanium spoon or a spork and I take dehydrated food with me where you just have to pour water – which I heat up with my Jetboil Sol Ti – into the package (I have not tried to heat up the water in stormy and wet weather on an Esbit stove yet to save even more weight…maybe leave a comment below if you have experience with an Esbit stove).
+I use my teacup also to prepare porridge for breakfast.
+Dried nuts/fruits and small chocolate bars also worked well.
+A stove that can boil water quickly can also reduce the amount of gas you have to carry with you.
 A plastic bottle / water filter combination worked as well for me.
 So should you take a frying pan with you?
 Well if you can prepare your food only with a frying pan then take it with you.
-Of course you have to carry more weight but you might also enjoy your trip more.
+Of course, you have to carry more weight but you might also enjoy your trip more.

 Since we also take in most cases our packrafts with us – which adds on additional weight (around 3.5 kg if we leave our drysuits at home) – talking about ultralight backpacking may become a matter of definition.